brollup/brollup/src/constructive/valtype/README.md

 ## AtomicVal

-`AtomicVal` is a compact unsigned integer representation ranging from 0 (inclusive) to 7 (inclusive).
-It is used for representing very small values, such as contract method call indexes. `AtomicVal` consumes only 3 bits, compared to the `ShortVal` equivalent (`u8`), which would require 10 bits.
-This results in a savings of 7 bits per `Entry` in the `Payload`, translating to approximately ~0.22 vBytes of block space savings.
+`AtomicVal` is a compact unsigned integer representation ranging from 0 (inclusive) to 15 (inclusive).
+It is used for representing very small values, such as contract `Contract` call methods.

+`AtomicVal` consumes only 4 bits, compared to the `ShortVal` equivalent (`u8`), which would require 10 bits.
+This results in a savings of 6 bits per `Entry` in the `Payload`, translating to approximately ~0.20 vBytes of block space savings.

 ## ShortVal